-Solvency can be measured with the Debt to Asset Ratio.
+Solvency can be measured with the debt-to-asset ratio.
 This is computed by dividing total liabilities by total assets.
-For example, a ratio of .4 means that, if the liabilities are paid, it would require the liquidation of 40 percent of the assets.
+For example, a ratio of .4 means that, if the liabilities are paid, it would require the liquidation of 40% of the assets.
 The larger the ratio, the larger the amount of assets needed to be liquidated.

 Another method of valuing assets is the cost approach.
 It involves valuing an asset based on its original purchase cost, less depreciation, plus improvements to the asset.
 For example, equipment can be valued by subtracting accrued depreciation from the original purchase price of the equipment.
 Real estate can be valued based on the original purchased price of the real estate, less depreciation on buildings and facilities, plus any improvements to buildings and facilities.

 The cost approach provides an accurate assessment of the value of the net worth based on the profitability of the business.
 However, it may not provide an accurate sale value of the business.

 Over a period of time, the net worth of a profitable business will tend to grow if profits are retained in the business.
 The profits retained in the business (not distributed to the owners of the business) are often listed in a special line item in the net worth (equity) section called "retained earnings".

 Other Financial Statements